 Menopause: If you had periods prior to your surgery and if both your ovaries had to be removed at surgery, you will become menopausal.
 This means that the hormone production from the ovaries and the hormone levels will drop immediately and menopausal symptoms (e.g., hot flushes) could develop.
-You may wish to try Hormone Replacement Therapy (HRT), which is usually given as patches initially.
-I try to prescribe the lowest possible dose for symptom relief.
+You may wish to try Hormone Replacement Therapy (HRT), which often is given as daily tablets.
+I try to prescribe the lowest possible dose for only one year as I am aware of possible side effects of HRT if it is used long-term.
 If you were menopausal before your surgery your hormone levels would not change and no further medication would be required.

 Bladder and bowel function: If emptying your bladder causes a burning sensation, please see your nearest GP for a urine test and antibiotic medication.
 You may have acquired a urinary tract infection (UTI).
 For weeks to months your bowel function could be impaired as a result of your recent surgery.
-Please try natural fibre (beans, lentils, or pear and prune juices) and natural yoghurt first; laxatives may be required and/or prescribed for you prior to discharge.
+Please try natural fibre (beans, lentils, or pear and prune juices) and natural yoghurt first rather than laxatives.